kmoreno7/p4_SharkTank/README.md

 # Do We Have a Deal?
-Predicting the Outcome of Shark Tank Pitches Using Machine Learning
+Can You Predict If A Company/Product Pitch Would Succeed in Shark Tank?